zeux/meshoptimizer/js/README.md

 This function takes an additional `vertex_attributes` buffer that contains all the attributes to be used.
 The `attribute_weights` array contains a weight for each attribute, which is used to balance the importance of each attribute during simplification.
 For normalized attributes like normals and vertex colors, a weight around 1.0 is usually appropriate; internally, a change of `1/weight` in attribute value over a distance `d` is approximately equivalent to a change of `d` in position.
 Using higher weights may be appropriate to preserve attribute quality at the cost of position quality.
 If the attribute has a different scale (e.g. unnormalized vertex colors in [0..255] range), the weight should be divided by the scaling factor (1/255 in this example).

 The optional `vertex_lock` parameter can be used to lock some vertices in place, preventing them from being moved during simplification.
-This is a binary array of the same length as the number of vertices, where `1` means that the vertex is locked and `0` means that it is free to move.
+This is an array of the same length as the number of vertices, where `1` means that the vertex is locked and `0` means that it is free to move.
 This can be used to preserve seams or other important features of the mesh.
+In permissive mode, `2` can be used to protect seams while allowing vertices to collapse along them.

 All simplification functions described so far reuse the original vertex buffer and only produce a new index buffer; however, for more aggressive simplification to retain visual quality, it may be necessary to adjust vertex data for optimal appearance.
 This can be done by using a variant of the simplification function that updates vertex positions and attributes, `simplifyWithUpdate`: